This vignette discusses the performance characteristics of

 Benchmarking parents/children queries for different packages.

-particular example.
-In our next experiment, however, we will examine if
+performs the best for this particular example.
+In our next experiment,

-this extends to different graph sizes and densities, by parameterizing
+however, we will examine if this extends to different graph sizes and

-our benchmark over n and p.
-Note that we
+densities, by parameterizing our benchmark over n and

-adjust p as a function of n to keep the graphs
+p.
+Note that we adjust p as a function of

 bm_parents_children_np <-